top of page

 Mobility and Accessibility

 The first floor of the Wedding Cake House is ADA accessible via the ramp to the Tobey Street doors.
 However, the guest rooms on the 2nd floor and 3rd floor are not accessible.
 Please let us know if you have ADA needs and we can let you know if the 1st floor suite is available.
-The main staircase is carpeted and has a sturdy handrail, if you prefer to climb less stairs we recommend choosing a room on the 2nd floor.
+The main staircase is carpeted and has a sturdy handrail, if you prefer to climb fewer stairs we recommend choosing a room on the 2nd floor.
+There are 18 steps to the 2nd floor and an additional 17 to the 3rd floor.

 Security Deposit